Restoring old homes can be taxing. But so can the idea of moving.

 One of the first questions anyone looking to undergo a restoration project of an older home should consider is the roof’s condition.
 Water damage can cause extensive harm to a home and lead to severe problems.
 When you’re inspecting your roof, there are specific signs that you can look for to tell you whether or not there is water damage.
 Here’s a helpful list.

 Inspecting from the inside:

-- Water damage on the ceiling – this can show itself is dark circles or a sagging ceiling.
+- Water damage on the ceiling.
+This can show itself as dark circles or a sagging ceiling.

 - Water damage around the tops of exterior or interior walls.

 - Water present in the attic.
 Older homes often have attics, be sure to make sure there isn’t water inside.

 - Missing granules on the shingles.
 Granules are the small rock pieces that are present on asphalt shingles.
 They begin to wear off over time as the shingles age.

 - Missing shingles can be seen from the ground most times, and looking for them can help you ensure that your roof isn’t leaking.

 - Gutters, if present, often can become plugged and lead to water damage along the edges of the roof and foundation of the home.